-Founders will hear the term “SG&A expenses” thrown around in board meetings a lot.
-SG&A stands for selling, general, and administrative expenses.
-One way to think of SG&A expenses is that it’s the cost of running your company.
+Founders often hear the term “SG&A expenses” tossed around in board meetings, which stands for selling, general, and administrative expenses.
+SG&A expenses are essentially the cost of running your company; these are costs unrelated (at least not directly) to production or sales.

 What’s included in SG&A expenses?